Fashion Targets Breast Cancer

 When I was invited to collaborate with Breakthrough Breast Cancer on a new initiative fresh from the US called Fashion Targets Breast Cancer in 1996, I jumped at the chance.
 1 in 10 women will be affected by breast cancer so the odds amongst all the great women I knew, were that some of my family and friends might be affected.

 As well as the BBC feature, for the launch of the campaign, I created The Breast Health Handbook with Georgina Goodman in record-breaking time (6 weeks from commission to print thanks to Pandora books at Harper Collins).
 Since so little had been written about breast cancer back then, it was important to create a helpful manual.
-Everything from early presentation of a lump through to mastectomy and after-care was covered.
+Everything from early presentation of a lump through to mastectomy, after-care and even palliative care was covered.

 A memorable time... we were shaping how the campaign should be run and one sticking point was the US decision to keep the launch colours the same.
 NO this would not work for Londoners so I raced over the pond for meeting in NY which I had only time for just the journey there and back and the 2 hours it took to argue our case for changing colours every year.
 THIS IS FASHION FOR GOD SAKE!
 Britain leads the way with creative initiative.